wmc54321/wmc54321/README.md

 ### Hi there 👋

-This is Minchen Wang's Github!
+This is Minchen Wang's Github page!

 ## 🧶In which university did I study?